jeff1evesque/login-activity/README.md

 ###Dataset

 This project requires a structured JSON file (user-activity dataset), to be stored relative to the project directory.
-Specifically, the [`settings.py`](https://github.com/jeff1evesque/login-activity/blob/master/settings.py#L10) contains the file path to the json dataset file, in the `LOG_ACTIVITY` constant.
-This specific variable is implemented within [`load_data.py`](https://github.com/jeff1evesque/login-activity/blob/master/package/load_data.py#L13), when the JSON file is opened as a file-object.
+Specifically, [`settings.py`](https://github.com/jeff1evesque/login-activity/blob/master/settings.py#L10) contains the file path to this json file, in the `LOG_ACTIVITY` constant.

+**Note:** [`load_data.py`](https://github.com/jeff1evesque/login-activity/blob/master/package/load_data.py#L13) implements the `LOG_ACTIVITY` constant, in order to open the json file as a file-object, which allows the file to be parsed, and the user-activity report to be generated, respectively.

 ##Execution